sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

    - This will cause the tables and objects related to old HA set to be removed and new HA set to be created.
    - The new DPU joining the HA pair will be in Dead state at this point.
 3. Program all ENIs on the new DPU.
-4. Once all configurations are done, SDN controller starts bring-up workflow by updating HAScope role on new DPU.
+4. Once all configurations are done, SDN controller starts bring-up workflow by updating HA scope role on new DPU.

 ## 9. Unplanned operations